rubenwardy/minetest_modding_book/en/chapters/privileges.md

 })
 {% endhighlight %}

-## Checking for privileges
+## Checking for Privileges

-There is a quicker way of checking that a player has all the required privileges:
+To quickly check whether a player has all the required privileges:

 {% highlight lua %}
 local has, missing = minetest.check_player_privs(player_or_name,  {